Junpengalaitp/Algorithm-Data-Structure/markdown/dynamic programming.md

 * base case: for amount 0, there is one way to make it: choose no coin
 * can use 1D dp table to reduce space

-### LC 560.
-Subarray Sum Equals K
-* init a sum and a count variables, start with 0
-* use a map to record current sum count, init with value <0, 1>(sum 0 has 1 way)
-* for every value from the array, add it to the sum, and increment the count variable by the sum - k in map(default 0)

 ### LC 673.
 Number of Longest Increasing Subsequence
 * same with LC 300, but need an extra dp array for counting
 * if dp[j] < dp[i], before change the dp[i], compare current length of dp[i] and dp[j]